OpenTPCast/Docs/README.md

 # TPCast & OpenTPCast Resources

-This repository provides resources and documentation that are relevant to the TPCast, and OpenTPCast upgrade project.
+This repository provides resources and documentation that are relevant to the TPCast, and the OpenTPCast upgrade project.

 ## Official Support Status
 |                   | **Auxiliary USB Port** | **Microphone** | **Camera**  |